CityofToronto/COVID-19-Persons-Under-Investigations-Bulk-Upload/CSV_Fields.md

 ### 39. patient_health_status

-* Hospitalized, non-ICU (connect with Infection Prevention & Control to ensure appropriate precautions are in place)
-* Admitted to ICU (connect with Infection Prevention & Control to ensure appropriate precautions are in place)
+Hospitalized, non-ICU (connect with Infection Prevention & Control to ensure appropriate precautions are in place) Admitted to ICU (connect with Infection Prevention & Control to ensure appropriate precautions are in place) Admitted to ICU and Intubated
-* ED Visit only and discharged
+ED Visit only and discharged
-* Currently in the ED (if being discharged please advise to self isolate)
+Currently in the ED (if being discharged please advise to self isolate) Deceased
-* Deceased